MVS-sysgen/sysgen/SOFTWARE/EZASMI/README.md

 ## Install

-:warning: To install EZASMI you need to install `SYS2.MACLIB` and `SYS2.SXMACLIB` by running `INSTALL EXTRAS` in TSO
+:warning: To install EZASMI you need to install `SYS2.MACLIB` and `SYS2.SXMACLIB` by running `INSTALL MACLIBS` in TSO

 To install in TSO issue the command `INSTALL EZASMI`.